sayanee/moocs/learning-how-to-learn/readme.md

     - **Look ahead and skip** around the problem sets
     - **Interleave between subjects**
     - Learn from daily life non-academic mundane activities like packing for travel, handling a kid, etc

+## Procrastination and Memory

+- Cramming does not build solid neural structures
+- Willpower is hard to come by
+- Long term effects of habitual procrastination can be bad
+- Procrastination gives temporary relief - like addiction
+- Become a master of your habits

+### Techniques

+- Chunking is like habits
+    1. Cue
+    1. Routine
+    1. Reward
+    1. Belief
+- Free our mind for other things to focus on

+### Process vs Product

+- Focus on process, not the product
+- Process focuses on the habit

+### Changing a habit

+1. The Cue
+    - location
+    - time
+    - how you feel
+    - reactions
+1. The Routine
+    - Actively focus on rewiring your habit at this step!
+    - Have a plan on how to have a new / different routine
+    - Change only a tiny bit
+    - Have a way to do it without having to use a lot of willpower
+1. The Reward
+    - Have an emotional payoff
+    - Indulge on a food
+    - Web-surfing / reading
+    - Have a mini-deadline
+1. The Belief
+    - Hangout with like-minded people!

+### Juggling life and learning

+- Have a weekly list of key tasks
+- Have a daily todo tasks the evening before
+- Have a quitting time
+- Have a leisure time
+- Do the most disliked task the first thing in the morning to use your willpower E.g. 2 Pomodoro
+- Keep a planner to track what works and what does not
+- Gain trust in your new system

+### Memory

+- Visual and spacial memory
+- Handwriting can help to encode
+- Create a funny visual
+- Create index cards
+- Repeat with spaced
+- Sleep is when your patterns are enhanced

+### Long Term Memory

+- Hippocampus is used for long term memory
+- Muscle memories
+- Possible to implant false memories E.g. little children
+- More effective to space repeat, than all in one day
+- Astrocytes are brain cells that
+    - Provide nutrients to neurons
+    - Maintain extracellular (outside the cell) ion balance
+    - Are involved in repair after injury
+    - Have a role in learning
+- Memory palace is a system for putting things in a familiar place like my home